 There were two places that Mamatha had missed out and wanted to visit in Uttarakhand: Trayambakeswar temple in Rishikesh and Badrinarayan temple in Badrinath.
-There were three things that I had missed out and wanted to complete in Uttarakhand; Valley of flowers trek, Visiting the spot where Jim Corbett killed the man-eating leopard of Rudraprayag and tasting the world famous Himalayan Golden Mahseer fish.
+There were three things that I had missed out and wanted to complete in Uttarakhand; Valley of flowers trek, Visiting the spot where Jim Corbett killed the man-eating leopard of Rudraprayag that killed and devoured hundreds of pilgrims and tasting the world famous Himalayan Golden Mahseer fish.

 I booked a round trip again from Bangalore to Dehradun for July 2nd.
 This time around, Anil had come with Sonu to receive us at Dehradun airport.
 Sonu had shaved off his beard but his trouser remained at the same place; a few inches below his crotch the sight of which I was accustomed to by now.

 Mamatha and I were sitting at the back side of the Toyota Cresta with Sonu and Anil in the front.

 “So, what is the program Anil?”
 I asked.

 “We will stay today at Rishikesh where Ma’am will do her Darshan at Trayambekaswar temple.
 Tomorrow we will spend the day in Rudraprayag.
 From there we will go to Valley of flowers directly and while coming back visit Badrinath and Jim Corbett memorial and then return to Dehradun with two-night halts in between which we can decide later” he blurted out.

 The lodge at Rishikesh where Anil took us was right in the heart of Rishikesh township and looked decent.
 Our room was on the first floor and the room was clean but very basic.
 The Ganges was flowing in between the Triyambekeswar temple on the other side and the township.